The Busy Data Scientist's Guide to Data Science Resources

 Free & Enterprise Data Science and Compute Platforms

 Saturn Cloud is a data science platform for scalable Python, R, and Julia for teams and individuals.
-Without having to switch any tools, Saturn provides a flexible environment where computational biologists and data scientists can launch high-powered notebooks (Jupyter, RStudio, VS Code, and more) in the cloud, quickly use Dask clusters, GPUs, deploy cloud resources to expand their data science capabilities, collaborate throughout an entire project lifecycle, and more.
+Without having to switch any tools, Saturn provides a flexible environment where computational biologists and data scientists can launch high-powered notebooks (Jupyter, R, VS Code, and more) in the cloud, quickly use Dask clusters, GPUs, deploy cloud resources to expand their data science capabilities, collaborate throughout an entire project lifecycle, and more.
 Get started for free here.

 Domino Data Lab’s MLOps platform enable data scientists to develop better medicines, grow more productive crops, adapt risk models to major economic shifts, and more.
 Data scientists and machine learning engineers can do exploratory data analysis and model development without configuring and using their own compute resources.
 DDL has a 14-day, no obligation free trial where you can experience a full Domino Enterprise MLOps Platform.

 RStudio offers open-source data science software, as well as RStudio Team, a unique, modular platform of enterprise-ready professional software products that enable teams to adopt R, Python, and other open-source data science software at scale.

 Others include AWS SageMaker, AzureML, and Google Vertex.

 Build powerful data applications with a wide array of widgets, plot tools, and UI events that can trigger real Python callbacks.
 The Bokeh server is the bridge that lets you connect these tools to rich, interactive visualizations in the browser.